 Elements of Self-Esteem

 Self-esteem overemphasizes self-image based on the cultural narrative standard.
 It promotes the idea that we are only valuable to others and ourselves if we are exceptional, different, and better than others.
 We must strive to be “special” instead of authentic.
 However, we reflect this “ideal” in several unhealthy cultural obsessions.
-This obsession with the extraordinary drives our interest in superheroes and anthropomorphic beings (1) like vampires, werewolves, etc.
+Our culture is obsessed with the extraordinary.
+This obsession drives our interest in superheroes and anthropomorphic beings (1) like vampires, werewolves, etc.

 Self-Esteem Tactics and Goals

 The emphasis on self-esteem begins early in life.
 The school and religious systems of Western culture reinforce the importance of self-esteem.
 That’s because confident students are easier to teach, and this is especially true for the tedious task of memorization.
 In the Western educational system, the primary goal is memorizing data.
 Unfortunately, the emphasis on self-esteem produces people who are selfish and self-centered.

 The emphasis on self-importance produces students who believe they are superior to everyone else.
 It ignores the statistical fact the most people fall within 95% of the same average distribution.
 The idea is students are easier to handle in a classroom setting when they are both positive and confident.
 We know people learn at different rates; the system ignores this.
 Adjusting the teaching curriculum to account for this difference would be impossible in a mass classroom setting.
 They base the learning process on benchmarks that are easy to measure.
 So, they create a curriculum around memorizing data.

 We learn quickly that fitting in is essential to success in this learning environment.
 Therefore, it is common for people who don’t fit in to fail.
 Take, for instance, people like Albert Einstein.